Advanced Education Program in Implant Dentistry

 The Master of Science (MS) degree track can be invaluable to students who wish to pursue an academic career in clinical dentistry, research, and teaching.
 The didactic and clinical components of the certificate program fulfill the academic requirements for the MS degree.
 Candidates must be admitted to the Faculty of Graduate Studies (FGS), conduct a graduate level research project, write a thesis, and hold a public thesis defense.
-Students have three years from the date of acceptance to FGS to complete the requirements for the MS degree.
+Students have five years from the date of acceptance of the certificate program to complete the requirements for the MS degree.

 Candidates who meet the admissions requirements must submit an application to FGS through the Office of Advanced Dental Education and that application must be supported by the applicant's program director.

 Master of Science in Dentistry (MSD) degree track: